Thomas Juth is a Grammy Awarded Mix Engineer based in Sweden.

-Over the past 10 years Thomas has built an impressive discography, which includes Latin superstars Jesse y Joy (which won him two Latin Grammy awards), A-ha, Mamas Gun, Manuel Medrano, Luis Fonsi, Manuel Carrasco, Ricardo Arjona, Jamie Cullum, A-ha as well as legends such as Cat Stevens, Elton John, Willie Nelson, Cliff Richard, Neil Sedaka and Smokey Robinson, among others.
-He has also recently been working with South Korean superstar Park Hyo Shin.
+Over the past 10 years Thomas has built an impressive discography, which includes Latin superstars Jesse y Joy (which won him two Latin Grammy awards), A-ha, Mamas Gun, Manuel Medrano, Luis Fonsi, Eric Gadd, Manuel Carrasco, Ricardo Arjona, Jamie Cullum, A-ha as well as legends such as Paul McCartney, Cat Stevens, Elton John, Willie Nelson, Cliff Richard, Neil Sedaka and Smokey Robinson, among others.
+He has also recently been working with South Korean superstar Park Hyo-Shin.

 Thomas started his career at Mayfair Studios, in London, working as an Assistant Engineer.
 During three years at Mayfair Studios he was able to assist and learn from some of the greatest engineers and producers around, an opportunity which allowed him to quickly develop and improve as a Mix Engineer.
 In 2006 Thomas joined the Kensaltown Team, (James Morrison, Jason Mraz, Train, etc), led by well-known producer Martin Terefe.
 During the following seven years he mixed a large part of Martin’s productions, as well as other projects coming out of Kensaltown Studios.